PRODUCT DISCLOSURE STATEMENT

 authorised to make any Benefit payments if this condition is not met.

 PRE-EXISTING MEDICAL CONDITIONS

-Pre-existing medical conditions may be subject to an exclusion (reduced benefit) or a denial of liability (no benefit) applied under the provisions of the Rules.
+Pre-existing medical conditions may be subject to an Exclusion (reduced benefit) or a Denial of Liability (no benefit) applied under the provisions of the Rules.
+Any pre-exisiting Medical Condition is referred to the MBF medical advisors for a risk rating and advice is provided to the Trustee as to whether to apply an Exclusion or Denial of Liability.
 Benefits for excluded medical conditions are paid according to the length of the Member’s continuous membership as follows:

 Years of Membership